The hardware has been configured to support 300 concurrent users with the ability to easily expand the environment to 500 concurrent users.

-A: Once you log-in, using your Pods or any other domain username/password, you would have access to your own C, H or S drive on the server.
+A: Once you log-in, using your Computer Account (PODS) username/password, you would have access to your own C, U-Drive or S drive on the server.
 These drives would be pre-fixed with your username and easily identifiable.
 All other drives without prefix of your username are virtual drives and nothing should be saved there as the system is deleted upon logoff.
+Google Drive can also be used to store your files- Students, faculty, and staff have access to unlimited storage.
 You can also use a USB flash drive to save your data (not for web access).

 Q: Can I print my output or results from the Virtual Desktop?

-A: Printing can be done utilizing Pods printing queue.
-If you want to print to a printer other than a Pods printer, you will need to save your output and then print it to your printer.
+A: Printing can be done utilizing Print@Binghamton.
+If you want to print to a printer other than a Print@Binghamton printer, you will need to save your output and then print it to your printer.

 Q: What are the system requirements for Virtual Desktop?

 A: The VMware Horizon View clients are supported on the following Window operating systems:

 - Windows 8 or 8.1 32 or 64-bit

 - Windows 7 32 or 64-bit none or SP1